khadija394/SmartCook-Automated-Cooking-System/README.md

 - ESP32 Wi-Fi connectivity
 - IoT-based recipe management

-## Simulation
+### Simulation & Testing

-The project was developed and tested using the Wokwi virtual prototyping environment.
+The system was tested using the Wokwi Arduino simulation environment to verify circuit behavior and system logic.

-**Wokwi Simulation:** Add your Wokwi project link here.

 ## Author